Chrome 86 brings password protections for Android and iOS, VP9 for macOS Big Sur

 Other developer features in this release include:

 - Altitude and Azimuth for PointerEvents v3: Adds Altitude and Azimuth angles to PointerEvents.
-Adds tiltX and tiltY to altitude and azimuth transformation and altitude and azimuth to tiltX and tiltY transformation depending on which pair is available from the device.
+Adds tiltX and tiltY to altitude and azimuth transformation and altitude and azimuth to tiltX and tiltY transformation, depending on which pair is available from the device.
 These angles are those commonly measured by devices.
 Altitude and azimuth can be calculated using trigonometry from tiltX, tiltY.
 From a hardware perspective it is easier and less expensive to measure tiltX and tiltY.

-- Change Encoding of Space Character when URLs are Computed by Custom Protocol Handlers:

-The navigator.registerProtocolHandler() handler now replaces spaces with “%20” instead of “+”.
+- Change Encoding of Space Character when URLs are Computed by Custom Protocol Handlers: The navigator.registerProtocolHandler() handler now replaces spaces with “%20” instead of “+”.
 This makes Chrome consistent with other browsers such as Firefox.

 - CSS ::marker Pseudo-Element: Adds a pseudo-element for customizing numbers and bullets for <ul> and <ol> elements.
 This change lets developers control the color, size, bullet shape, and number type.